-Pros: Premium subscribers are eligible for direct access to digital manga (term for Japanese comics); lots and lots of Japanese anime.
+Pros: Premium subscribers are eligible for direct access to digital manga (term for Japanese comics); and lots and lots of Japanese anime.

 Cons: UI functionality is not up-to-point and UI design can be cluttered.

 Fans of Korean and Japanese actors have a special place in Viu which is essentially a streaming powerhouse of teledramas coming from the East.
-Although the addition of each episode is not up-to-date as “real time,” they do nonetheless appear merely hours after the first and original TV airing.
+Although the addition of each episode is not up-to-date as “real-time,” they do nonetheless appear merely hours after the first and original TV airing.

 Pros: The service is free for those who could “stomach” the poor-quality display (480p) and presence of running advertisements; large selection of Korean and Japanese teledramas.